Ollivier-Ricci curvature and the spectrum of the normalized graph Laplace operator: Introduction

-where $k$ is a lower bound for Ollivier's Ricci curvature.
-This matches quite well with Ollivier's result that the smallest nonzero eigenvalue $\lambda_1$ satisfies

-In fact, one of the main points of the present paper is to relate such upper and lower bounds via random walks.
-In fact, as in Bauer-Jost \cite{BJ}, we translate this relationship into the geometric concept of a neighborhood graph.
+In fact, one of the main points of the present paper is to relate lower bounds for $\lambda_1$ and upper bounds for $\lambda_{N-1}$ via random walks.
+As in Bauer-Jost \cite{BJ}, we translate this relationship into the geometric concept of a neighborhood graph.
 The idea here is that in the $t$-th neighborhood graph $G[t]$ of $G$, vertices $x$ and $y$ are connected by an edge with a weight given by the probability that a random walker starting at $x$ reaches $y$ after $t$ steps times the degree of $x$.
 We note that even though the original graph may have been unweighted, the neighborhood graphs $G[t]$ are necessarily weighted.
 In addition, they will in general possess self-loops, because the random walker starting at $x$ may return to $x$ after $t$ steps.
 Therefore, we need to develop our theory on weighted graphs with self-loops even though the original $G$ might have been unweighted and without such loops.
 Since Ollivier's curvature is defined in terms of transportation distances (Wasserstein metrics), we can then use our neighborhood graphs in order to geometrically control the transportation costs and thereby to estimate the curvature of the neighborhood graphs in terms of the curvature of the original graph.
-As it turns out that lower bounds for the smallest eigenvalue of $G[2]$ are related to upper bounds for the largest eigenvalue of $G$, we can then use methods for controlling the smallest eigenvalue to also obtain (\ref{0a}).
-For controlling the smallest eigenvalue, besides Ollivier \cite{Oll}, we also refer to Lin-Yau \cite{LinYau} and Jost-Liu \cite{JL}.
-In particular, in the last paper, we could relate $\lambda_1$ to the local clustering coefficient introduced in Watts-Strogatz \cite{WS}.
-The local clustering coefficients measures the relative local frequency of triangles, that is, cycles of length 3.
-Since bipartite graphs cannot possess any triangles, this then is obviously related to our question about quantifying the deviation of the given graph $G$ from being bipartite.
-In fact, in Jost-Liu \cite{JL}, this local clustering has been controlled in terms of Ollivier's Ricci curvature.
-Thus, in the present paper we are closing the loop between the geometric properties of a graph $G$, the spectrum of its graph Laplacian, random walks on $G$, and the generalized curvature of $G$, drawing upon deep ideas and concepts originally developed in Riemannian geometry and the theory of stochastic processes.
+As it turns out that lower bounds for the smallest eigenvalue of $G[t]$, $t$ even, are related to upper bounds for the largest eigenvalue of $G$, we obtain the following more general estimate

+Whereas (\ref{olli}) is only useful under the restrictive assumption that $k$ be positive, our estimate (\ref{ours}) is nontrivial for any graph that is not bipartite.
+In fact, for a non-bipartite graph, we obtain an exponential decay of $1-k[t]$ with a rate that can be controlled by the geometry of the graph.